 - How were the schools chosen for bus service?

-- With a District this large, why are only nine schools getting service?
+- With a District this large, why are only eleven schools getting service?

 - Is the school district operating the buses?